 Small organic tea plantations

-To achieve such superior flavour and maximise the tea’s antioxidant-packed health benefits, Joe shuns chemicals, fertilizers and pesticides and that’s why his chosen farms have such expertise when it comes to working hard all year round with the soil, changing seasons, pests and weeds – allowing them to cultivate the largest and strongest yields of tea without a chemical fertilizer or pesticide in sight.
+To achieve such superior flavour and maximise the tea’s antioxidant-packed health benefits, our farmers shun chemicals, fertilizers and pesticides and that’s why our chosen farms have such expertise when it comes to working hard all year round with the soil, changing seasons, pests and weeds – allowing them to cultivate the largest and strongest yields of tea without a chemical fertilizer or pesticide in sight.

 As masters of the earth, Joe knows his partner farmers hold exceptional wisdom when it comes to pest and disease control too.
 Their expert knowledge (passed down over generations) has taught them simple yet effective non-toxic biological pest control.
 Keeping the ecosystem balanced and healthy, they harness cultiva, parasites, predators, pheromones and herbal sprays to control unwanted pests and diseases.